alphagov/govuk-rfcs/rfc-049-add-second_level_browse_pages-information-to-details-hash.md

 - the ordering of links within a page is a presentational concern
 - the links data should be easy to update outside of the owning publishing app (i.e. content tagger) without needing to specify how the frontend will present it

-Further background on what we are aiming for can be found in&nbsp;

 In this RFC when I talk about tagging, I mean any activity that creates a link between a content item and some kind of "linkable" content item, i.e. mainstream browse page, topic page, organisation etc.

 This doesn't have to take place within the normal workflow for changing content - for certain link types and formats, we can change the tags in content tagger without creating a new draft of the content item.